Alison Doody

-Alison Doody (born 11 November 1966) is an Irish actress and model.
+Alison Doody (born 9 March 1966) is an Irish actress and model.
 After making her feature film debut as Bond girl Jenny Flex in A View to a Kill (1985), she went on to play Elsa Schneider in Indiana Jones and the Last Crusade (1989).
-Other roles include Siobhan Donavan in A Prayer for the Dying (1987), Charlotte in Taffin (1988), Rebecca Flannery in Major League II (1994) and Catherine Buxton in RRR (2022).
+Other roles include Siobhan Donavan in A Prayer for the Dying (1987), Caroline Nolan in Echoes (1988), Charlotte in Taffin (1988), Rebecca Flannery in Major League II (1994) and Catherine Buxton in RRR (2022).
 She also played Pam in Beaver Falls (2011–2012).

 Early life

 The youngest of three children, Doody was born in Dublin, Ireland.
 Her mother, Joan, was a beauty therapist, and her father, Patrick, worked in the property business and farmed.
 Doody attended Mount Anville Secondary School.